byuicampuscd/temp-template-changer-docs/NewReadmeSecondDraft.md

 ### Template

-To see an example of the template file run:
+To see an example of the template file, run:
 ```
 template-changer -t
 ```

-To make a example template file run:
+To make an example template file, run:
 ```
 template-changer -t > nameOfTemplateFile.handlebars
 ```